 Minor Injuries Unit

-A Nurse lead Minor Injuries Unit operates at the Herts and Essex Hospital, Monday to Friday 9am to 4.30pm (last registration) (closed weekends & bank holidays).
+A Nurse lead Minor Injuries Unit operates at the Herts and Essex Hospital, open Monday to Friday 9am to 4.30pm (last registration) (closed weekends & bank holidays).

 They can treat only over 2 years of age for:

 - cuts needing stitches

 - suspected limb fractures requiring x-ray

 - minor abscesses

 - removal of foreign bodies i.e. splinters, fish hooks, cotton buds, earring butterflies)